Augmentations, Fillings, and Clusters for 2-Bridge Links: Introduction

 \begin{thm}[Theorems \ref{thm: cluster structure on augmentation variety} and \ref{thm: cluster torus chart from pinching sequence}] The coordinate ring $\F[\Aug_u(\La[n_1, \dots, n_k])]$ is isomorphic to a cluster algebra of type $A_{n_1-2}\times A_{n_2-3}\times \dots \times A_{n_{(k-1)}-3}\times A_{n_{k}-2}$.
 Any exact Lagrangian filling of $\La[n_1, \dots, n_k]$ constructed via an admissible pinching sequence induces an embedding of a cluster chart in $\Aug_u(\La[n_1, \dots, n_k])$.
 In particular, Hamiltonian isotopic fillings from admissible pinching sequences induce the same cluster chart. \end{thm}

 See Section \ref{sec:cobordism} for more on the specific construction of these decomposable exact Lagrangian fillings and the definition of admissible pinching sequences.
 In the case of $k=1$, we obtain Legendrian $(2, n)$ torus links, for which the statement is known to hold ~\cite{Gao_shen_weng_2, Hughes2023}.
+For $k>1$, work of Lipman and Sabloff establishes an explicit criterion for determining the orientability of fillings of $\La[n_1,\dots, n_k]$ \cite[Theorem 1.1]{LipmanSabloff}.
+In order to state their result, we first note that every one of the $k$ blocks of crossings in the front projection contains either all negative crossings or all positive crossings so that we may consistently refer to such blocks as positive or negative.
+Any Legendrian 2-bridge link $\La[n_1, \dots, n_k]$ in Legendrian rational form is then orientably fillable if and only if any negative block contains at most two crossings.
+All of the exact Lagrangian fillings of links not fulfilling this criterion that we construct are non-orientable.

-Following Pan's work in the $k=1$ case~\cite{Pan}, we can index our admissible pinching sequences by a collection of permutations, one for each block.
+Following Pan's work in the $k=1$ case~\cite{Pan}, we can index our admissible pinching sequences by a collection of permutations, one for each of block.
 In each block, we obtain a Catalan number $C_n=\frac{1}{n+1}\binom{2n}{n}$ of admissible pinching sequences inducing distinct cluster charts.
 Applying~\cite[Theorem 1.1]{Pan} to our setting, we obtain a method for indexing distinct fillings corresponding to different collections of admissible pinching sequences.
 As a result, every cluster seed in $\Aug_u(\La[n_1, \dots, n_k])$ is induced by an admissible pinching sequence, yielding the following: